ShamilBiktimirov/astro-basics/README.md

 This repository is primarily developed and maintained by **Shamil Biktimirov**.

-The project has also benefited from contributions, discussions, testing, bug fixes, refactoring, enhancements, and feedback by **Ms. Fatima Alnaqbi**
+The project has also benefited from contributions, discussions, testing, bug fixes, refactoring, enhancements, and feedback by **Fatima Alnaqbi**

 Unless explicitly stated otherwise, contributors are not considered authors of the software for citation purposes.